HoangTienHoa/NAB-SHOPPING-APPLICATION/README.md

     #3 This project apply functional programming design patterns.
 Because we follow Microservice Architecture.
     #4 Use distributed messaging system like Kafka to demonstrate Asynchronous comminication.
     #5 Apply Clean code, DRY, KISS for make code clean, easier to maintain and expands.
+    #6 Wrapper Database.
+We can use onther database without change the code alot.

 ● Code folder structure and the libraries / frameworks being used.

     About structure:
         Three services are the same structure.
 Show I will talk about the main service is I-COMMERSE-API.

     NAB-SHOPPING-APPLICATION (The whole project)
         I-CALL-CENTER-API
         I-HISTORY-API